rowanmiller/EntityFramework.Testing/README.md

 ## EntityFramework.Testing
 EntityFramework.Testing provides an implementation of `DbAsyncQueryProvider` that can be used when testing a component that uses async queries with EntityFramework.
 You can read more about how to use these components at http://msdn.com/data/dn314429#async.

-The project was cut from EntityFrameworks' [source code](http://entityframework.codeplex.com/SourceControl/latest#test/EntityFramework/FunctionalTests/TestDoubles/).
-Some changes were made to be compliance with StyleCop/CodeAnalysis
+The project is cut from EntityFrameworks' [source code](http://entityframework.codeplex.com/SourceControl/latest#test/EntityFramework/FunctionalTests/TestDoubles/).
+Some changes are made to be compliance with StyleCop/CodeAnalysis

 ## EntityFramework.Testing.Moq
 EntityFramework.Testing.Moq provides a helpful extension method to mock EntityFramework's DbSets using Moq.